tangshuang/nautil/docs/controller/controller.md

         </Section>
       )
     },
-    // this.turn use evolve operator to controll rerenderer (props) => {
+    // this.reactive use evolve operator to controll rerenderer (props) => {
       const { order_count, price } = this.someModel
       return { order_count, price }